 Personal information about children under 13 years of age may be needed to respond to their communication to us, such as to receive a publication.
 Personal information about your child will be destroyed immediately upon completion of its intended purpose.

 Finally, we provide many on-line tools and services in support of NSF's mission.
 A child under 13 years old may inadvertently provide personal information to one of these services.
 If this should happen, the information about the child will be deleted immediately upon discovery.

 NSF uses third-party social websites to disseminate mission-related information that has been collected and approved for public dissemination.
-NSF does not own, manage, or control the applications used on third-party social websites.
-The Foundation does not collect, maintain, or disseminate personally identifiable information (PII) from individuals who interact with the agency’s accounts on third-party social websites.
-Although some social websites, such as YouTube, Facebook, MySpace, and Twitter, may request information, such as a name, email address, and birth date, at the time of registration, the agency does not collect, maintain, or disseminate PII from individuals who interact with the agency’s account.
+NSF does not own, manage or control the applications used on third-party social websites.
+NSF does not collect, maintain or disseminate personally identifiable information (PII) from individuals who interact with the agency's accounts on third-party social websites.
+Although some social websites, such as YouTube, Facebook, and Twitter, may request information, such as a name, email address, and birth date, at the time of registration, the agency does not collect, maintain, or disseminate PII from individuals who interact with the agency's account.
 Links to NSF accounts on third-party social websites and the privacy policies of those social websites appear on our Social Media page.